ashlynn4567/Challenge1-CodeRefactor/README.md

 a larger audience of people by improving their site's accessibility functions.

-When first looking at the codebase I was given, I found that the site was full of "<div> soup".
+When first looking at the codebase I was given, I found that the site was full of "div soup".
 There were many meaningless sections, as well as repetitive CSS style sections.
 Going through the code methodically, I made sure that each section was labeled in a way that search engines could understand and read the site's content as well as an end-user.
 I also added many accesibility